algr3m/Data-Analytics-portfolio/project-4-customer-segmentation/README.md

 Key Skills Demonstrated

 SQL querying and aggregation, data cleaning and preprocessing, customer segmentation using RFM analysis, and translating data findings into business insights.

+## Dataset Access

+The dataset used for this project is publicly available.
+Due to file size limitations, it is not included in this repository.

+You can download it here: https://www.kaggle.com/datasets/mashlyn/online-retail-ii-uci